GSS-Cogs/chart-builder/README.md

 1. **Dockerfile and nginx.conf files in the chart-builder repo**

-   These files are both located in the root of the chart-builder repository.
+   These files are both located in the root of the `chart-builder` repository.

-   The Dockerfile specifies a multistage docker image build.
-The first stage builds the source code and the second stage copies the build output (without the source code and node modules) into a new container image.
-The resultant image is around 45Mb.
+   The `Dockerfile` specifies a multistage docker image build.
+The first stage builds the source code and the second stage copies this build output (without the source code and node modules) into a new container image.
+The resultant image (approx. 45Mb) is then deployed.

-   The nginx.conf file is used to configure the nginx web server that runs inside the container.
+   The `nginx.conf` file is used to configure the nginx web server that runs inside the container.